 Important Factors to Consider with Vertical Gardens

-To help you decide what kind of structure to use for your vertical garden, consider these practical design tips:
+Got a small space?
+To help you decide what kind of structure to use for your vertical garden, consider these 15 practical design tips.

 Regardless of where you live, I’m a firm believer you can take advantage of some of the many benefits vertical gardening offers.

-The advantages of vertical gardens really come into their own in micro garden spaces where options are very limited but as most people live in urban areas, clever design ideas are a key to make the most of the space you have.
+The advantages of vertical gardens really come into their own in micro garden spaces where options are very limited.
+As most people live in urban areas, clever design ideas are a key to make the most of the space you have.